tc39/notes/es7/2016-09/sept-29.md

 DH: Strong point, not specifically in agreement.

-FST: We could make duplicate modules for existing built-in things, and maybe eventually we'll take things out of the global namespace in 10 years
+EFT: We could make duplicate modules for existing built-in things, and maybe eventually we'll take things out of the global namespace in 10 years
 - Long term cleanup?
 (Probably not)

 DH: One view of the future is that we wont have an enormous library, expanded without bound.
 Maybe individual ecosystems will introduce standard built-ins